-If you are looking for the traditional photo you have seen hundreds of times, with the Golden Gate Bridge in the foreground and San Francisco in the background, then look no further then the Battery Spencer overlook on the North side of the bridge.
-This viewpoint provides a jaw dropping vista of the famous bridge, as well as a lot of military history from the area.
+If you are looking for the traditional photo you have seen hundreds of times, with the Golden Gate Bridge in the foreground and San Francisco in the background, then look no further then the Battery Spencer overlook on the northside of the bridge.
+This viewpoint provides a jaw-dropping vista of the famous bridge, as well as a lot of military history from the area.
 It is one of my favorite places in San Francisco, and read on for all the information on how to visit yourself.

 - Parking can be limited